tarao/oss-contributions/README.md

                                      values are available.

                                      max-contribution
-                                       Order by pull-requests, commits, reviews, contributors,
+                                       Order by pull-requests, commits, reviews, issues,
-                                       role, stargazers with taking maximum values of criteria among contributions in a single repository.
+                                       contributors, role, stargazers with taking maximum values of criteria among contributions in a single repository.

                                      total-contributions
-                                       Order by pull-requests, commits, reviews, contributors,
+                                       Order by pull-requests, commits, reviews, issues,
-                                       role, stargazers with taking the sum of each criterion among contributions in a single repository.
+                                       contributors, role, stargazers with taking the sum of each criterion among contributions in a single repository.

                                      total-contributors
                                        Order by contributors, role, pull-requests, commits,
-                                       reviews, stargazers with taking the sum of each criterion among contributions in a single repository.
+                                       reviews, issues, stargazers with taking the sum of each criterion among contributions in a single repository.

                                      stargazers
                                        Order by stargazers, contributors, role, pull-requests,
-                                       commits, reviews with taking the sum of each criterion among contributions in a single repository.
+                                       commits, reviews, issues with taking the sum of each criterion among contributions in a single repository.
                                        This is the default value in case no --sort=ORDER is specified.

                                      <sort-criterion>, ...
                                        Order by comma separated criteria.
                                        Available criteria:
                                          commits
                                          contributors
+                                         issues
                                          pull-requests
                                          reviews
                                          role